What is retinoblastoma?

 Both of these tests carry minor risks and should be discussed with an experienced doctor and/or genetic counselor.

 Genetic testing for hereditary retinoblastoma is a complex process.
 Those thinking about testing should take time to consider the benefits and risks.
 They should discuss the process with a genetic counselor before undergoing the testing.
-If they choose testing, they should review the test results with the doctor or genetic counselor to be sure that they understand the meaning of the results.
+If they choose testing, they should review the test results with the health care provider or genetic counselor to be sure that they understand the meaning of the results.

 Sometimes, children or adults with hereditary retinoblastoma experience sadness, anxiety or anger.
 Parents who passed on an altered RB1 gene to one or more of their children can feel guilty.
 It is also possible that a person who is found to have an altered RB1 gene could have more trouble getting disability insurance or life insurance.